-This should be obvious, but a lot of solid functional trainers are going to cost a decent amount of money, especially if it has a weight stack built into it.
+This should be obvious, but a lot of solid functional trainers are going to cost a decent amount of money, especially if it has weight stacks built into them.

 There are a couple of plate-loaded versions you can get, but usually, they won’t be worth it depending on who makes it.

-However, if you want to fully deck out a power rack with a pull-down cable setup, with iso lever arms and more, it might be comparable to a functional trainer.
+However, if you want to fully deck out a power rack with a pull-down cable setup, with iso lever arms and more, it might be comparable to functional trainers.

 Add in the price of a barbell, plates, benches, and more; the trainer might be cheaper.

 If you’re trying to make a budget garage gym, a functional trainer with a full weight stack might not be in the cards for you.

 But if you can find a high-quality plate-loaded version, it might be worth it.

 With a typical power rack, barbell, and plates, you won’t have much maintenance at all.